 - To support and encourage artists within a wide range of disciplines.

 - To work with Central New York arts organizations to enhance the availability and quality of cultural presentations for the diverse communities of greater Syracuse.

 - To bring to diverse audiences exhibits of works from outside Central New York that otherwise might not be available to Syracuse area people.

 Ruth Putter, Founding Donor

 After her husband Norton died in 2001, Ruth was looking for a memorial to honor his many years of volunteer work fighting against social injustice and racism; and defending freedom of expression in all human activity including the arts.
 Dik Cool’s idea of a progressive gallery sounded perfect.
 Dik had purchased an old store front with good space and location that needed renovating.
 So here was her project – supply seed money and watch with pleasure while the transformation of Cinderella into a beautiful ballroom where exhibits, lectures, community outreach could all take place in ArtRage, The Norton Putter Gallery.

 As a young photographer living in New York city, Ruth was influenced by the “Decisive Moment” work of Henri Cartier Bresson and photographers who worked and lectured at the Photo League, especially Margaret Bourke White.
 In Syracuse, she studied with Fred Demarest at SU and exhibited, still do, largely in the surrounding area including SU Lightwork, the Everson galleries and beyond.
 Ruth has had photographs published in national photography and feminist publications and calendars.
-As a board member and Vice President of the CORA Foundation, she look forward to working with our dynamic all around director Rose Viviano and others towards a successful and rewarding achievement, and an unique addition to the local art scene.
+Ruth passed away April 8, 2014 and while she’ll be greatly missed, we’ll proudly carry on the spirit of resistance in both Ruth and Norton’s names.

 CORA FOUNDATION BOARD OF DIRECTORS